Coastal Decorating Ideas for Your Beach Home

 Image courtesy of Tays & Co.

-This open-concept living space features lake views, warm-toned wood flooring, and exposed beams.
-Two white sofas and two tan accent chairs are layered with pillows on a green, tan, and cream area rug, while floral arrangements and brass accents bring warmth and personality.
-Sunlight drifts naturally through the living, kitchen, and dining areas, creating a bright, inviting, and cohesive environment.
+This open-concept living space with lake views shows natural light working across multiple zones simultaneously.
+Warm wood flooring and exposed beams anchor the space while sunlight moves naturally through the living, kitchen, and dining areas.
+Two white sofas and tan accent chairs layered with pillows on a green, tan, and cream area rug provide the comfortable foundation, while floral arrangements and brass accents add warmth and personality without interrupting the light.

 Open-concept coastal living room with wood ceiling beams, and natural sunlight.